Skip to main content

 caution

 Windows supports paths up to 255 characters.
-When you access a path longer than 255 characters you'll see FileNotFound exception.
+When you access a path longer than 255 characters, you'll see a FileNotFound exception.

-To go over this limit you can use extended paths. dlt recognizes both regular and UNC extended paths
+To overcome this limit, you can use extended paths. dlt recognizes both regular and UNC extended paths.

 [destination.regular_extended]